 MP is used to execute special abilities, and depending on what weapon you have equipped, these powers can skewer bats with a halberd, conjure water to put out a fire, or enable a mid-air flip with a greatsword to crush a wolf.
-There are also other abilities that can be used regardless of what weapon you have equipped.
+There are also abilities that can be used regardless of what weapon you have equipped.
 This includes Lightbringer, which strengthens your weapons and provides a temporary boost to your Break Gauge.

 With every block and use of Soul Shield, you lose part of a yellow bar positioned at the bottom of the screen.
 If this fully depletes, you will be temporarily stunned, and enemies have free reign to obliterate you.
 To recharge the Break Gauge, you need to be passive for a short time.
 This forces you to be careful about how you use your Soul Shield and how often you block an attack.
-This adds a much needed element of strategy to the combat considering there is no stamina bar.
+This adds a much needed element of strategy to the combat since there is no stamina bar.

-You also need to be careful with your MP, as it takes a while to get it back in the midst of battle.
+You also need to be careful with your MP, as it takes a while to recharge in the midst of battle.
 Players begin each new life with two bars of MP, and there are two ways to increase its size.
 The first method is to successfully use Soul Shield right before an enemy hits you, and the other is to destroy an enemy’s Break Gauge and perform an execution that instantly destroys them.
 Lowering the enemy’s Break Gauge can be done with consecutive attacks, but if you stop the onslaught, that meter will begin to recharge.

-Classic Job progression
+Satisfying Job progression

 Players can then choose which version they prefer; the Swordsman has an offensive ability that lets them keep swinging their greatsword wildly, while the Warrior can use a defensive power that staggers nearby enemies and slowly regenerates health.

-Jarring world design
+Jarring environment design